13.06 Maya UV Mapping

 UV Mapping in Maya

 UV mapping in Maya is the process of assigning 2D UV coordinates to 3D objects.
-This is necessary so that textures can be applied to the objects in a way that is consistent and predictable.
+This allows texture images to be placed on the object in a way that is controlled, consistent, and predictable.

 When laying out your UVs, try to minimize distortion.
 This will help to ensure that the textures look good on the object.